- Have the Right Documents

 A. Creating a Tech Pack

 This is the first indicator clothing manufacturers will use to see if you’re knowledgeable about your product.
-Clothing suppliers require a tech pack for most of the basic understanding of the product.
+Clothing suppliers require a tech pack for most of the basic understanding of the product and as product design consultancy.
 The tech pack is the brains of the operation; without one, factories can advise you to do almost anything (and generally for higher prices).

 B. Getting Your Costing

 Often, people look for the most affordable clothing suppliers but don’t know why the price changes.
-Many private label clothing manufacturers will often use generic patterns that are not custom to your needs.
+Many white label clothing manufacturers will often use generic patterns that are not custom to your needs.

 What’s more, they often choose some of the lowest quality materials to drive down the price (Check out this article on Choosing the Right Fabric).
 This is when our tech pack comes in handy.

 Whether you’re doing a basic cost estimate or a full-on product costing, three main factors influence the price of a garment: fabric, labor and accessories.
 (Yes, quantity is important, but we’ll get to that!).

 You’ll know the fabric and the accessories beforehand (as they are on your tech pack), but the labor and location can be tricky.
 Intrepid Sourcing generally looks at fabric availability and production costs follows when deciding the product location.